-Download my cut file/pattern for my Cricut Maker Mat, which is available as a SVG, DXF, and a PDF in my free resource library (get the password by filling out the form at the very bottom of this post).
+Download Design #50 which is my cut file/pattern for my Cricut Maker Mat, which is available as a SVG, DXF, and a PDF in my free resource library (get the password by filling out the form at the very bottom of this post).
 If you’re using Cricut Design Space, upload the SVG and place it on your canvas.

 Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 UPDATES/CHANGES: Check for any updates, changes, or additional videos for this project at https://jennifermaker.com/updates

 Ungroup everything, then change the two sets of lines (indicated by the red diagonal line icon) to Write (choose washable fabric marking pen).
 You also need to attach these two fabric marking pen lines to their respective fabric pieces so they stay together.
 Refer to the graphic below or the assembly video to see which layers get set to Write, and which layers get set to Attach.

 Iron your cotton fabric so it has no wrinkles.
 (Don’t iron your fusible interfacing!)